Elk Cloner: Development

 Elk Cloner was created by Skrenta as a prank in 1982.
-Skrenta already had a reputation for pranks among his friends because, in sharing computer games and software, he would often alter the floppy disks to shut down or display taunting on-screen messages.
+Skrenta already had a reputation for pranks among his friends.
+In sharing computer games and software, he would often alter the floppy disks to shut down or display taunting on-screen messages.
 Due to this reputation, many of his friends simply stopped accepting floppy disks from him.
 Skrenta thought of methods to alter floppy disks without physically touching or harming them.
 During a winter break from Mt.
 Lebanon High School in Mt.
 Lebanon, Pennsylvania, Skrenta discovered how to launch the messages automatically on his Apple II computer.
 He developed what is now known as a boot sector virus, and began circulating it in early 1982 among high school friends and a local computer club.
 Twenty-five years later, in 2007, Skrenta called it "some dumb little practical joke."

 Distribution

-According to contemporary reports, the virus was rather contagious, successfully infecting the floppies of most people Skrenta knew, and upsetting many of them.
+According to contemporary reports, the virus was quite contagious, successfully infecting the floppies of most people Skrenta knew, and upsetting many of them.
+Skrenta's high school math teacher, on encountering the program on his computer, accused Skrenta of breaking into his office.

 Part of the "success" was that people were not at all wary of the potential problem, nor were virus scanners or cleaners available.
-The virus could be removed using Apple's MASTER CREATE utility or other utilities to re-write a fresh copy of DOS to the infected disk.
-Furthermore, once Elk Cloner was removed, the previously-infected disk would not be re-infected since it already contained the Elk Cloner "signature" in its directory.
+The virus could be removed using Apple's MASTER CREATE utility or other utilities to rewrite a fresh copy of DOS to the infected disk.
+Furthermore, once Elk Cloner was removed, the previously infected disk would not be reinfected since it already contained the Elk Cloner "signature" in its directory.
 It was also possible to "inoculate" uninfected disks against Elk Cloner by writing the "signature" to the disk; the virus would then think the disk was already infected and refrain from writing itself.